PowerShell/PSScriptAnalyzer/README.md

 [Back to ToC](#table-of-contents)

-Contributing to ScriptAnalyzer
+Contributions are welcome
 ==============================
-You are welcome to contribute to this project.

 There are many ways to contribute:

-1. Submit a bug report via [Issues]( https://github.com/PowerShell/PSScriptAnalyzer/issues).
-For a guide to submitting good bug reports, please read [Painless Bug Tracking](https://www.joelonsoftware.com/articles/fog0000000029.html).
-2. Verify fixes for bugs.
+1. Open a new bug report, feature request or just ask a question by opening a new issue [here]( https://github.com/PowerShell/PSScriptAnalyzer/issues/new).
+2. Participate in the discussions of [issues](https://github.com/PowerShell/PSScriptAnalyzer/issues), [pull requests](https://github.com/PowerShell/PSScriptAnalyzer/pulls) and verify/test fixes or new features.
-3. Submit your fixes for a bug.
-Before submitting, please make sure you have:
+3. Submit your own fixes or features as a pull request but please discuss it beforehand in an issue if the change is substantial.
-  * Performed code reviews of your own
-  * Updated the test cases if needed
-  * Run the test cases to ensure no feature breaks or test breaks
-  * Added the test cases for new code
-4. Submit a feature request.
-5. Help answer questions in the discussions list.
-6. Submit test cases.
+4. Submit test cases.
-7. Tell others about the project.
-8. Tell the developers how much you appreciate the product!

-You might also read these two blog posts about contributing code: [Open Source Contribution Etiquette](http://tirania.org/blog/archive/2010/Dec-31.html) by Miguel de Icaza, and [Don’t “Push” Your Pull Requests](https://www.igvita.com/2011/12/19/dont-push-your-pull-requests/) by Ilya Grigorik.

-Before submitting a feature or substantial code contribution, please discuss it with the Windows PowerShell team via [Issues](https://github.com/PowerShell/PSScriptAnalyzer/issues), and ensure it follows the product roadmap.
-Note that all code submissions will be rigorously reviewed by the Windows PowerShell Team.
-Only those that meet a high bar for both quality and roadmap fit will be merged into the source.

 [Back to ToC](#table-of-contents)